 I wanted to share with you my Dreams Punta Cana Review – Dominican Republic.
 We are home from our first travels abroad since the birth of our son.
 I have several reservations about taking my son abroad but decided to go for it when we got a great deal on a 7-night all-inclusive stay at Dreams Punta Cana in the Dominican Republic.

 Dreams Punta Cana Review – Dominican Republic:

-We arrived to Punta Cana and like most third world countries the air port experience was typical.
+We arrived at Punta Cana and like most third world countries the airport experience was typical.
 It was an open airport – meaning you land and then walk inside a thatched roof building to collect your luggage.
 The resort provided transportation but finding it was a little “hectic”.
 There were people everywhere trying to get us to pay them for a ride or just simply begging for money.
-It reminded us of Guatemala and we held Peyton tight and eventually found our arranged transportation and we were on our way.
+It reminded us of Guatemala, and we held Peyton tight and eventually found our arranged transportation and we were on our way.

 Within minutes of check in to our room I began to see “tiny black bugs” on the bed!
 Yes, you read that correctly.
 One “bit” my husband while I was on the phone trying to reach the preferred club staff.
 We grabbed our bags and departed the room quickly.
 Allowing our suitcases to be in the room for another minute would have been even more of an epic fail so we just went into the preferred club versus waiting on the phone and asked for a new room.

 They wanted to “bomb” our room – yes you read that correctly and have us wait for an hour and stay in that room.
 NOT an option so we were eventually given a new room that was bug free.
 I went into that room and checked it thoroughly before bringing our bags into the room.
 I suggest that in the future for ANY international trip.
 After checking into our “new” room we walked around the resort and visited the pool.